erdmkbc/Machine-Learning-Tutorial/README.md

 As you can see the process goal split the train data by k number.
 In number of 'k-1' in train data split for training process, in number of 1 split in train data for testing process.

-## What is the grid search ?
+## GridSearchCV vs RandomizedCV?
-*Grid search is a process that searches exhaustively through a manually specified subset of the hyperparameter space of the targeted algorithm.*
+*In gridsearchCV a process that searches exhaustively through a manually specified subset of the hyperparameter space of the targeted algorithm.*

+*In randomizedsearchcv, instead of providing a discrete set of values to explore on each hyperparameter, we provide a statistical distribution or list of hyper parameters.
+Values for the different hyper parameters are picked up at random from this distribution*
 Actually, we can say grid search method important for optimization models processing.

 ![Grid_Search](https://user-images.githubusercontent.com/51100947/124144153-6043c080-da94-11eb-8c3b-b7f23fca20d7.png)

 As we can see diffrences between grid search and random search.
+So we can say if we had a time and our model have no complexity we can use gridsearchCV.
+But we had a too big data and our model have complexity we can use RandomizedSearchCV.

 # Recommendation Systems
 *Basicly, a recommendation system , is a subclass of information filtering system that seeks to predict the "rating" or "preference" a user would give to an item.*